 Senior Ernie Slenkovich takes a deep breath as the lights beams down on stage, bouncing shards of light off the brass cymbals and obstructing his view of the screaming crowd only feet away.
 With steady hands he lifts his drumsticks, gives three taps and leads his band into an eruption of passionate sound.

 Slenkovich's whole life has revolved around music, particularly percussion.
 After he graduates this June, Slenkovich plans to tour with the band he joined his sophomore year, Commends, and work his way towards signing with a record label.
 Slenkovich began playing for Blair's marching band at the age of 11, and from competing in finals of drum-off competitions to writing his own material, Slenkovich is on his way to creating a name for himself in the music industry.
+Pots and pans

 Slenkovich grew up in a tremendously musical home.
 "There was always music playing in the car or at home that I would tap along rhythms to," he says of his childhood.
 Though starting out his music career banging on kitchenware, he quickly graduated past the spoon-drumsticks to a toy drum kit, and finally to private drumming lessons.

 Slenkovich's older brothers Johnny and Lenny provided much of the inspiration and motivation for Ernie's musical exploration at such a young age.
 All three boys were simultaneously learning to play instruments, and often did so together.
 "We were all young and it encouraged practice," Lenny says.

 When he was middle school, Ernie and his brothers created a band called Undergone with several of their friends.
 Later, branching into another band called Jema, they took on a heavier approach to both their style and performance of music.
 "We took the music scene and gigs more seriously, as well as taking the music to more challenging level," Johnny says.
 Learning by (and without) the book